About couriers

 Delete courier

 Use the Delete option to remove a courier from Amperity.
 This should be done carefully.
-Verify that both upstream and downstream processes no longer depend on this courier prior to deleting it.
+Verify that both upstream and downstream processes no longer depend on this courier before you delete it.
 This action will not delete the feeds associated with the courier.

 To delete a courier